just-caarol/test-documentation/shopping-list-app/test-scenarios-cases/README.md

 ## Test Cases and Scenarios

-Test cases and scenarios created in Excel for testing my "shopping list app".
+Test cases and test scenarios created in Excel for testing my "Shopping list app".

 ### Description